tahaelbayad/SuperheroesGroup/readme.md

 |   42M      |   -O3 -fopenmp         |   39.293380     |
 |   42M      |   -Ofast               |   38.860104     |

-We collected all the outcomes and produced some graphs in the plots folder.
+We collected all the outcomes and produced some graphs in plots.

 ## Performance characterization